redhat-iot/iot-cloud-stack-ece2018/README.md

 ### A Linux machine

 Yes, Linux is awesome.
-Bring your Linux notebook with:
+Bring your Linux notebook including:

   * A web browser
   * Either